 Nevertheless, the sight of a whole fishing smoking is something special, and smoked skin from trout is also tasty.
 Do note that removing the backbone helps keep the fish opened up so smoke can penetrate the cavity.
 I like to use a grill mesh, in which I can situate the fish and then clamp the mesh shut to keep the fish spread open.
 You could also use a wooden skewer to pin open a fish and expose the fillets to more smoke.

-Preparing the Fish Before Smoking: Dry Brine vs. Wet Brine
+Dry Brine vs. Wet Brine for Smoking Fish

 There are those who argue there’s no such thing as a dry brine because a brine requires water, but I’d also argue salting meat pulls out moisture that then gets reabsorbed, creating what one might call an autonomous brine (as the moisture, thanks to salt, pools on top of meat).
 But this concept is also more true for red meat, so it is indeed possible a dry brine for fish is merely “salting the fish.”